[Updated 6 August 2018]

 If you’re looking to get your hair cut like a local then step into Yogi’s on Buitengracht Street.
-Proudly owned and run by a 4th generation barber, Yogi’s has been around for over a decade.
-The barber shop is reasonably priced, clean and relaxed, and the interior is kitted with the most amazing antique barber’s chairs, black and white chess board floor, as well as the obligatory red and white baton outside.
+Proudly owned and run by a 4th generation barber, Yogi’s has been around for more than a decade.
+The barber shop is reasonably priced, clean and relaxed, and the interior is kitted with the most amazing antique barber’s chairs, black and white chessboard floor, as well as the obligatory red and white baton outside.
 Yogi’s stylists are exceptionally talented and cut hair with the same level of expertise and passion as the owner.

-Tip: Yogi’s Barber shop is a multicultural experience, he and his fellow barbers cater for all, and have the skills to satisfy any customer’s needs.
+Tip: Yogi’s Barber shop offers a multicultural way to experience Cape Town.
+He and his fellow barbers cater for all and have the skills to satisfy any customer’s needs.

-Capetonians know they’re never too far away from a slap up seafood chow, but for what is arguably some of the freshest seafood in the city, locals know they can rely on Fish on the Rocks in Hout Bay.
-Known for their delicious fish and chips combo, it’s the authentic experience, and no tour of the Cape Peninsula is complete without stopping here.
+Capetonians know they’re never too far away from a slap-up seafood chow.
+But for what is arguably some of the freshest seafood in the city, locals know they can rely on Fish on the Rocks in Hout Bay.
+Known for their delicious fish and chips combo, it’s an authentic way to experience Cape Town, and no tour of the Cape Peninsula is complete without stopping here.
 Think crispy fish and chips with a sea breeze.

 Tip: Combine a visit to Fish on the Rocks with a browse around Bay Harbour Market which is just across the parking lot.

 Tip: Laduma with the locals and roar at the pitch.
-Stay up to date on fixtures at Athlone Stadium at the Santos FC website. thepeoplesteam.co.za.
+A definite way to experience Cape Town like a local.
+Stay up to date on fixtures at Athlone Stadium on the Santos FC website.

 Hudson’s Burger Joint

 Forming an integral part of trend-setting Cape Town culture since 2009, Hudson’s is the self-proclaimed creator of the Mother City’s tastiest most satisfying burger.
-With 3 restaurants situated on Somerset Road in Green Point, Claremont and on Kloof Street; when visiting Cape Town you will never be too far away from Hudson’s.
+Cape Town includes three branches: on Somerset Road in Green Point, Protea Road in Claremont and on Kloof Street in Gardens.
+Whenever you visit, you’ll get to experience Cape Town like a local again, since you’ll never be too far away from Hudson’s.
 Inspired by the authentic American-style diner with a distinctly Capetonian twist, you will always feel comfortable and at home sipping on a Hudson Pale Ale Draught and enjoying fantastic service.

 Tip: Happy hour is from 16:30-18:30, Monday to Friday which means half price on selected items including appetizers, draughts and cocktails.